Using the Tool – 5 simple steps to get going…

 - Are we open to ‘beyond now, beyond self’ thinking’?
 This means a) having concern for what is happening socially, environmentally and economically locally and globally, and with that in mind b) looking at the impact, consequences and legacy of the work together immediately and as far as future generations, and both its direct effect and ripple out into the world through the people and places it will affect.

 - For the coach: Are you clear on your own preferences, biases, passionate causes and other factors that may show up?
-Have you used this tool yourself as client with a professional coach/thought partner?
+Have you used Neil’s Wheel yourself, as client, with your own professional coach/thought partner?
 How will you ‘own’ this?

-- Have we clearly discussed and agreed the coach’s role in using this tool (experience so far is that best results are when the coach predominantly uses a pure coaching approach – clean language, highly curious, non-directive, supportive, challenging (in a pre-agreed way), spacious)?
+- Have we clearly discussed and agreed the coach’s role in using this tool?
+Experience so far is that best results are when the coach predominantly uses a pure coaching approach – clean language, highly curious, non-directive, supportive, challenging (in a pre-agreed way) and spacious.

 4 - Use these Universal Questions